Shinkansen & Japan Rail Pass as a wheelchair user

 Shinagawa Station (Tokyo) – Nagoya Station – Shin-Osaka Station (Osaka) – Hiroshima Station – Hakata Station (Fukuoka) – Kagoshima-Chuo Station (Kagoshima) – Shin-Osaka Station – Tokyo Station

 We spent three nights in Nagoya, Hiroshima, and Fukuoka, six nights in Osaka and four nights in Kagoshima.
 We stopped in Shin-Osaka for one night before taking a train back to Tokyo the next morning.

-Start looking for hotels as early as possible to get good deals!
-I started planning 9 months prior to the journey.
+Start looking for hotels as early as possible if you travel on a budget!
+I started planning nine months before the trip.
 Contact the hotels via email if you have any questions about their in-room accessibility.
 Hotels with roll-in showers are generally rare in Japan.

 Miyajima Island with the deer and its beautiful sights is a must-see when in Hiroshima.
 The train, as well as the JR Ferry to Miyajima, are fully covered by the Japan Rail Pass.